Ince & Co (London)

-Trainee retention isn't amazing, either.
-A few years ago the rate fell to a miserly 58%.
+The firm usually takes on a dozen trainees a year.
+A few years ago the retention rate fell to a miserly 58%.
 The next year only nine

-new trainees were taken on, and to be fair all of those nine were kept on when they
+new trainees were taken on, but to be fair all of those nine were retained when they

 qualified.
-Tthe firm promptly went back to recruiting a
+The firm promptly went back to recruiting a

 dozen trainees a year.
 Almost all were kept on for a while (11 from

 12 in 2009, 10 from 12 in 2010 and 14 from 15 in 2011), though after the leap to 15, in 2013 only 10 from 15 found a berth in the firm.
 And in 2015, only nine from 15 were retained - 60%.

 The performance in the RollOnFriday Firm of the Year survey